pluarant/pluarant.github.io/documentation/tutorials/first-app/file-transfer.md

 ---
 {% include_relative nav.html selected="files" %}

-In this part, we will create a file transfer feature in our real-time app.
+In this part, we will describe file transfer.

 ## Prerequisites
 You MUST go through following prerequisites before you read further.